sbt/sbt-groll/README.rst

 Installing groll
 ----------------

-Groll is a plugin for `sbt`_ 0.11.3 or higher.
+groll is a plugin for `sbt`_ 0.11.3 or higher.
 Please make sure that you are using an appropriate sbt release.
 In order to download and install sbt, please refer to the `sbt Getting Started Guide / Setup`_.
 Additionally groll requires a `Git`_ installation.

 As groll is a plugin for sbt, it is installed like any other sbt plugin, that is by mere configuration.
 For details about using sbt plugins, please refer to the `sbt Getting Started Guide / Using Plugins`_.

 Most probably you can skip the details and just add groll to your global or local plugin definition.
-Global plugin are defined in a *plugins.sbt* file in the *~/.sbt/plugins/* directory and local plugins are defined in a *plugins.sbt* file in the *project/* folder of your project.
+Global plugins are defined in a *plugins.sbt* file in the *~/.sbt/plugins/* directory and local plugins are defined in a *plugins.sbt* file in the *project/* folder of your project.

-In order to add groll, just add the below setting to the relevant plugin definition, paying attention to blank lines between settings:
+In order to add groll, just add the below settings to the relevant plugin definition, paying attention to blank lines between settings:

 ::